luisemp/luisemp/README.md

 ## Hi!
 I'm Luis ⚡️

-I am a software developer with focus on Python and JavaScript based stacks.
+I am a Software Developer with focus on Python and JavaScript based stacks.